matthewdeguzman/WiNGHacks-Workshop/README.md

 # WiNG Hacks Workshop

-Making a chat-bot with LangChain and HuggingFace
+Making a chat-bot with LangChain, HuggingFace, and Svelte